nickfargo/state/_includes/content/docs/concepts/inheritance.md

 {% include examples/docs/inheritance--protostates--2.coffee %}
 {% endhighlight %}

-Now, `person` will automatically inherit all content from the states of its prototype, which it identifies as its **protostates**.
+Now, `person` will automatically inherit all content from the states of its prototype, which it identifies as its protostates.
 It will maintain its own currency and transitions over the inherited protostates, leaving the currency of the prototype unaffected.

 {% highlight javascript %}
 {% include examples/docs/inheritance--protostates--3.js %}